Nucleosynthesis and CMB bounds on photophilic ALPs: a fresh look: Methodology

 \section{Methodology}

 In this section, we present our entire pipeline: we discuss our calculation of the primordial ALP abundance given a reheating temperature, the calculation of their branching ratio into hadrons, our modeling of the expansion history of the Universe in their presence, the impact of their decays in the BBN network, and the cosmological data we use to contrast our predictions against observations.
 The practitioner is referred to the appendices~\ref{app:appendices}, where an array of technicalities is presented and discussed in detail.
+Our Mathematica BBN code \texttt{BBNEasyALP} is publicly available at~\gitlink.

-\textbf{ALP production in the early Universe.} To obtain the evolution of the ALP population in the Early Universe at temperatures $T\gg 1\mev$, we considered the integrated Boltzmann equation on the ALP abundance $\mathcal{Y}_{a}(T) \equiv n_{a}/s$, with $n_{a}$ being the ALP number density and $s$ the entropy density of the Universe:
+\textbf{ALP production in the early Universe.} To obtain the evolution of the ALP population in the early Universe at temperatures $T\gg 1\mev$, we considered the integrated Boltzmann equation on the ALP abundance $\mathcal{Y}_{a}(T) \equiv n_{a}/s$, with $n_{a}$ being the ALP number density and $s$ the entropy density of the Universe:

 $\Gamma_{a}$ is the ALP production rate.
 The relevant processes of interest are the Primakoff scattering $\gamma+f^\pm\to a+f^\pm$, where $f^\pm$ is any SM charged fermion, and the photon fusion $\gamma\gamma\to a$~\cite{Cadamuro:2011fd,Cadamuro:2012rm}.
 To calculate $\Gamma_{a}$, we follow the approach of Ref.~\cite{Edsjo:1997bg}, see Appendix~\ref{app:alp-production}.
 Namely, we approximate the distributions of the Standard Model fermions with a Maxwell-Boltzmann distribution and reduce the phase space of the ALP rate integral to one dimension.
 In the limit $m_{f},m_{a}\ll T$, our results for $\Gamma_{a}$ are in very good agreement with the asymptotic result from Ref.~\cite{Bolz:2000fu}.